-A quad-chair serves the beginner area and an old fixed-grip double gives access to some easy and advanced runs on the lower half of the mountain.
+A chair serves the beginner area and another gives access to some easy and advanced runs on the lower half of the mountain.
 But it’s the Eagle’s Eye gondola to the summit that is the principal reason you should travel all this way.
 Riding it provides access to three wickedly steep bowls that are the foundation of KH’s reputation.

 The choice of entrées starts right outside the door of the Eagle’s Eye restaurant.
 Black-diamonds fall away from both sides of the ridge to produce some sensational skiing.
 Some of this is steep by any standards, and for anyone lacking in confidence it pays to study the topography before committing yourself to runs that may test your ability to its limits.

 Meanwhile, Stairway to Heaven, a quad on the far northern side of the ski area, takes you up to Blue Heaven, highest point on the mountain.
 More steep runs follow down through the trees on one side of Redemption Ridge.
 The other leads down into Feuz Bowl, a glorious powder cache after a fresh fall.
 Once you’ve skied out of the bowls, the mid-section is home to several fun single black-diamond runs – including Double Header, at the southern end of the resort.